lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

 ![Textured cube](textured_cube.png)

 We can now try with other models.
-We can use the famous Standford Bunny (it can be freely downloaded) model, which is included used in the resources.
+We can use the famous Standford Bunny (it can be freely downloaded) model, which is included in the resources.
 This model is not textured so we can us it this way.

 ```java
 Mesh mesh = OBJLoader.loadMesh("/models/bunny.obj");